Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Peter Holderrieth for a careful reading of the manuscript and his invaluable suggestions and Philippe Gagnon for his insightful comments on the manuscript.
 G.D.\ would like to thank Gabriel Stoltz for many useful discussions.
+The authors would also like to thank the anonymous referees for numerous suggestions that have greatly improved the content and the presentation of the paper.
 This material is based upon work supported in part by the U.S. Army Research Laboratory and the U. S. Army Research Office, and by the U.K. Ministry of Defence (MoD) and the U.K. Engineering and Physical Research Council (EPSRC) under grant number EP/R013616/1 and by the EPSRC EP/R034710/1.
-A part of this research was done while A. Doucet, G. Deligiannidis and D. Paulin were hosted by the Institute for Mathematical Sciences in Singapore.
+A part of this research was done while A. Doucet, G. Deligiannidis and D. Paulin were hosted by the Institute for Mathematical Sciences in Singapore. \begin{appendix}